zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 _Initializers are the way to define constructor functionality for upgradeable contracts in ZeppelinOS.
 The `isInitializer` modifier will make sure your `initialize` method can only be called once in the whole lifetime of your contract.
-To read more about this please go to the [following section](advanced.html#initializers-vs-constructors)_
+To read more about this, please go to the [following section](advanced.html#initializers-vs-constructors)_

 Notice that all the contracts from `openzeppelin-zos` have been adapted for ZeppelinOS compatibility, and should be the ones used when dealing with upgradeable contracts.